ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 **Apache Felix** is a collaborative effort to implement the OSGi Framework.
 The Apache Felix Web Management Console serves as the foundation for AEM's web console.

+## Sling Overview

+Sling is a web application framework based on Representational State Transfer (REST) principles that allows for the rapid construction of content-oriented applications that employ a JCR repository, such as Apache Jackrabbit, or, in the case of AEM, the CRX Content Repository, as their data store.

+Sling is content-centric, which means that processing is centered on the content, as each (HTTP) request is mapped into content in the form of a JCR resource (a repository node).

 ## Module 2 :

 **Viewing and Updating CRX Repository** :